Kombuss/QFPD-analysis-scripts/README.md

 ### In particular:
 - The MATLAB® function **`loadSPE.m`** authored by **Zhaorong Wang (2016)**, distributed under the BSD 2-Clause License.
   It has been used in this repository.

+## Acknowledgments

+- Special thanks to members of the Quantum Fluids in Photonic Devices research group at WUST for parts of their code, helpful suggestions and comments, and substantive support!